MartinRixham/Datum/README.md

 No binding can be applied from outside the bound object even if the property name is that same as the binding attribute.

 The object binding has one more useful feature.
-If the a bound object is set to null then the element to which it is bound will be removed from the DOM.
+If the a bound object is set to null then the child elements of the element to which it is bound will be removed from the DOM.
-If the object is replaced then the element is put back too.
+If the object is replaced then the elements are put back too.
 Thus parts of the DOM can be shown only when there is data available to populate them.
 This is a more natural way to hide and show elements than the visible binding.

-### The Array Binding

-The array binding is quite like the object binding except the contents of the element to which an array is bound will be repeated for each element of the bound array.

 ## Advanced Topics